10 Tips for Using Your First Credit Card

 Most credit cards come with a $0 liability guarantee, meaning you won’t be held responsible for fraudulent charges.
-But you could lose that guarantee if you don’t report the errors immediately.
-The law states you could have to cover up to $50 in unauthorized charges, depending on how long you wait to report them.
+However, based on federal law, you could have to cover up to $50 in unauthorized charges, if you wait too long to report the charges.

 If you create an online account or download the card’s mobile app, you can check your transactions in real time and spot errors much sooner.
 You can even set up alerts that may help you catch suspicious activity right away.

 If you’ve chosen a rewards credit card as your first credit card, make sure you understand the rewards program.
 Maximize the cash back or points you earn by spending in the categories that earn the most rewards, such as gas or restaurants.

 Then, don’t let your rewards collect dust.
 Depending on your credit card, you can redeem rewards for a statement credit, a check to your bank account, travel, hotels, gift cards, and more.
 Some rewards have an expiration date, which means you’ll have to use them or lose them.
 Check your card’s fine print for its expiration policy.

 Many credit cards offer other perks in addition to cash back or travel rewards.
 Rental car insurance; waived checked baggage fees; travel insurance; price protection, which provides a refund if an item’s price drops after you buy it; and extended warranty are just a few perks offered by many credit cards.
 If you’re wondering about the perks that come with your credit card, log in to your online account to review your credit card agreement or give customer service a call.